hamilton89/FluVaxDES/README.md

 # FluVaxDES
-Title: Optimizing Flu Clinic Staffing Schedule
+Optimizing Flu Clinic Staffing Schedule

-Authors: Alisa Hamilton, Emi Siler, and Parikshit Ranjeet Raje

 Final project for the course Operations Research at the Whiting School of Engineering, Johns Hopkins University

-Problem description: Johns Hopkins requires all affiliates to receive the flu vaccine and has clinics open on different days and campuses during the flu season.
-The Shriver clinic is open four days and sees 800-1300 patients per day and has four nurses administering vaccinations each day.
+Problem description: A university requires all affiliates to receive the flu vaccine and has clinics open on different days and campuses during the flu season.
+Clinic A is open four days and sees 800-1300 patients per day and has four nurses administering vaccinations each day.
 Students have reported waiting over 30 minutes to get vaccinated at this clinic.
 We want to determine how many nurses are needed each hour to keep wait times under 10 minutes.

 Assumptions: